gSchool/ada-pre-course/03-day03/04-exercise/04-exercise.checkpoint.md

 ##### !placeholder

 ```
-print "Which player do you want to Goose? "
+print "Which player do you want to be the Goose? "
 ```

 ##### !end-placeholder